uvarajthulasiram/HopCompost_SPA/readme.md

-This is a front end solution for Interior Heavy Equipment Training School
+This is a front end solution for HopCompost

 To use this code:

-1) Open a command prompt in the project's root directory (IHEAdminSPA)
+1) Open a command prompt in the project's root directory (HopCompost_SPA)

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.